-And now, to begin today's debate I call on the first speaker of the proposition student's name from school name.....
+, , from school name Thank you.
+Now I call on the f irst speaker of the opposition from school Thank you.
+Now I call on the second speaker fi rom the proposition Thank you.
+Now I call on the second speaker fi rom the opposition Thank you.
+Now I call on the third speaker from n the proposition.
 Thank you.
-Now I call on the first speaker of the opposition from school name.

-Thank you.
-Now I call on the second speaker from the proposition.

-Thank you.
-Now I call on the second speaker from the opposition.

-Thank you.
-Now I call on the third speaker from the proposition.

-Thank you.
-Now I call on the third speaker from the opposition
+Now I call on the third speaker from n the opposition Thank you.

-Thank you.
 Now I call on again, the captain of the opposition.
 Thank you.
-Finally, I call on the captain of the proposition.
+Finally , I call on the captain of the proposition.

-Now the adjudicators will leave the room to tot up their marks and we will open the discussion to the floor.
+Now the adjudicators will take approximately 20 minutes to tot up their marks.
+You are welcome to take a short break and return for the results.

+While the Adjudicators are Deliberating

-Ask if anyone has any comments or questions for either team.
+If there are still people on the online call or in-person you might ask if anyone has any comments or questions for either team.
 All these comments and questions should be addressed to you, the chair.
 Please encourage audience members to offer comments or ask questions while the adjudicators are away.
 Respect for both teams is to be maintained at all times so any negative or unfair comments should not be tolerated and should be dealt with immediately.
+Remember - give both teams equal time to answer questions or comments.